SVECTOR-CORPORATION/svector-node/README.md

 ### File Management

-Upload files for use with RAG (Retrieval Augmented Generation):
+Upload files for use with document processing:

 ```typescript
 // From file (Node.js)